NeuralSyntaxLab/lab-handbook/Animal Wellfare and Euthanasia/EuthanasiaProrotocls.md

 *Preparation:*
 * First, all the preparation steps for perfusion are followed as detailed [here](https://github.com/NeuralSyntaxLab/lab-handbook/blob/main/Histology%20and%20Immunohistochemistry/perfusion_and_brain_extraction.md).
-* Both Zebra finches and canaries will be killed by injection of Sodium pentobarbital (euthasol).
+* Both Zebra finches and canaries will be killed by injection of Sodium pentobarbital (pentobarbital).
-* The euthasol solution will be prepared in advance following our [protocol](https://github.com/NeuralSyntaxLab/lab-handbook/blob/main/Chemichals%2C%20Solutions%2C%20Dlutions/GeneralLabDilutionsSolutions.md) and kept in a locked cabinet or safe.
+* The pentobarbital solution will be prepared in advance following our [protocol](https://github.com/NeuralSyntaxLab/lab-handbook/blob/main/Chemichals%2C%20Solutions%2C%20Dlutions/GeneralLabDilutionsSolutions.md) and kept in a locked cabinet or safe.
 * Killing will be done next to the hood.
 The environment should be quiet and calm as possible.
 * The bay next to the hood must be cleared of obstructions.
 * A 1mL syringe with a 30 gauge needle is prepared with 0.2mL solution for a Zebra finch or 0.3mL for a canary.